 The financial statements of Quadgas Finance Plc have been prepared on the going concern basis in accordance with applicable UK accounting and financial reporting standards (FRS 101) and the Companies Act 2006.
-The statement of financial position shows net liabilities of £2,642,000 (2022: £1,280,000).
+The statement of financial position shows net liabilities of £2,420,000 (2023: £2,642,000).
 It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back to back basis to Quadgas MidCo Limited who will repay amounts in full, and relies on Quadgas MidCo Limited as its only income source.
 Management analysis concluded that sufficient headroom exists in the forecast and against the requirements of key banking covenants.

-The income statement shows interest receivable and similar income for the year ended 31 March 2023 of £45,922,000 (2022: £46,129,000).
-The loss for the financial year of £1,362,000 (2022: loss of £286,000) is driven by the impairment of an intercompany loan, which is a non-cash movement.
+The income statement shows interest receivable and similar income for the year ended 31 March 2024 of £49,118,000 (2023: £45,922,000).
+The profit for the financial year of £222,000 (2023: loss of £1,362,000) is driven by the movement in the inter company loans impairment reversal in the year, which is a non-cash movement.
 The company continues to receive income from Quadgas MidCo Limited which continues to trade and operate as a going concern and the debt of Quadgas Finance Plc is guaranteed by Quadgas PledgeCo Limited and Quadgas MidCo Limited.
-At 31 March 2023 Quadgas MidCo Limited was in a consolidated net asset position of £3,698,000,000 (2022: £3,863,000,000), reported consolidated profit before tax for the financial year of £507,000,000 (2022: £164,000,000 profit before tax), had access to an undrawn £800m liquidity facility and had a company credit rating of BBB+ (S&P).
+At 31 March 2024 Quadgas MidCo Limited was in a consolidated net asset position of £3,390,000,000 (2023: £3,698,000,000), reported consolidated profit before tax for the financial year of £481,000,000 (2023: £507,000,000 profit before tax), had access to a consolidated £850,000,000 liquidity facility, none of which was drawn at 31 March 2024, and had a company credit rating of BBB+ (S&P).